-- A) a minimum of 18 unique credit hours of dissertation research, - B) a minimum of 6 additional unique credit hours of dissertation research or coursework, - C) a minimum of 12 credit hours of coursework, some or all of which may also be included on the GS2-14 for the en route master's degree or specialist degree.
+- A) a minimum of 18 unique credit hours of dissertation research, - B) a minimum of 6 additional unique credit hours of dissertation research or coursework, - C) a minimum of 12 credit hours of coursework - The 12 credit hours of coursework in part 'C' may include any non-research courses listed in part B above - The 12 credit hours of coursework may also include any non-research courses listed on the GS2-14 for the en route master's degree or specialist degree, or any non-research courses listed on the final GS2 for their completed Clemson master's degree. - The 12 credit hours of coursework may also include additional unique non-research graduate credit hours (not listed in the GS2-14, or their final GS2 for their completed Clemson master's degree).